Radoslav Uzunov

-Radoslav Uzunov (Радослав Узунов; born 25 March 2006) is a Bulgarian footballer who plays as a left-back for Arda Kardzhali.
+Radoslav Uzunov (Радослав Узунов; born 25 March 2006) is a Bulgarian footballer who plays as a left-back for Krumovgrad.

 Career

-Arda Kardzhali

 Uzunov started his career in Arda Kardzhali Academy at age of 7.
 In 2019 he moved to Beroe, but just a year after he rejoined Arda.
 In January 2021, at age of 14, he joined the first team of Arda.
 On 25 April 2021, at age of 15 years and 1 month, he became the youngest player to debut in the Bulgarian First League, beating the record of Yanko Kirilov from 1961 by one month, coming as a substitute in the 80th minute in the league match against Tsarsko Selo.

+Uzunov joined Levski Sofia Academy in January 2023.
+In August 2023 he moved to Rodopa Smolyan.
+In January 2025, he signed a contract with Krumovgrad.